-How to create a UX design portfolio without work experience (2021)
+How to create a UX design portfolio with no work experience (2022)

 A mentor’s guide to creating a portfolio that gets your first UI/UX designer job

-As the founder of Flowhack and senior UX designer and mentor, I’ve been asked portfolio related questions a lot, therefore I want to share with you my complete guide to creating a UX portfolio from scratch to fast track transition into a UX designer.
+As the founder of Flowhack and a senior UX designer who’s mentored 100+ students and helped many land a job, I’ve been asked portfolio related questions a lot, therefore I want to share with you my complete guide to creating a UX portfolio from scratch to fast track transition into a UX designer.

-Why is portfolio so important in getting a job as a UX designer?
+Why is a portfolio so important in getting a job as a UX designer?

 A good UX portfolio is about showing the process, not only the end result.

-The people who review your portfolio will be recruiters, fellow UX professionals, product managers or head of design/product/tech.
-They usually have very limited time to look through portfolios which is why your portfolio should be scannable and concise.
+The people who review your portfolio will be recruiters, senior UX designers, product managers or the head of design/product.
+They have very limited time to look through portfolios therefore your portfolio should be scannable and concise.
 It should allow people to look through your work in 60 seconds and know what projects you’ve worked on, what processes you went through, what your strengths and interests are, and how you solve problems.

 What should I showcase in my portfolio?

 Develop at least 3 solid UX…